Liechtenstein's Castles

 Gutenberg Castle

 Located in Balzers, Gutenberg Castle was once an operational church and a cemetery.
-Upon the cemetery’s close, a church was constructed high on the hill.
+Upon the cemetery’s closure, a church was constructed high on the hill.
 As the church was erected, the ring wall was added.
-From there, several additions were added over the years.
+From there, several additions were made over the years.
 In 1314, the House of Habsburg claimed ownership of the castle.
 They used it to guard borders.

-During the 15th century, the castle was extensively renovated following the damages caused by the 1499 Swabian War.
-Then more losses from storms and fires wreaked havoc on the court.
-1785 a fire that affected the entire town of Balzers left the court in ruins.
+During the 15th century, the castle was extensively renovated following damage from the 1499 Swabian War.
+Then, more losses from storms and fires wreaked havoc on the court.
+In 1785, a fire that affected the entire town of Balzers left the court in ruins.

 In 1979, the Principality of Liechtenstein purchased the castle for state and museum purposes.